Red (WildStorm): Plot

 Though Langley is surrounded by an army of security guards and soldiers, Moses breaks in anyway, killing several.
 When he calls Beesley's office, Beesley demands that Moses surrender, or he'll have Moses's niece in England murdered.
-While Beesley is making this threat, Moses enters the office, disables Kane with a bullet to the hand, and informs Beesley that he's already visited Beesley's home and murdered his wife and children ("I don't make threats.
-I carry them out").
+While Beesley is making this threat, Moses enters the office, disables Kane with a bullet to the hand, and informs Beesley that he's already visited Beesley's home and murdered his wife and children.
 Beesley collapses in shock, while Kane explains the events that led to Moses's attempted assassination: that it has become customary to appoint a civilian like Beesley as D.C.I. and that protocol required Beesley to be shown Moses's file.
 With no background in espionage or the military, he was unprepared for its contents and overreacted.
 Kane apologizes for the turn of events but says things have progressed too far to go back.

 Moses tells Beesley that he lied, that Beesley's family is alive and well, then kills him.
 Moses plans to use Kane as a hostage to escape the building, but Kane refuses to cooperate and offers an alternative: with Beesley dead, Kane is acting Director and has the authority to reinstate Moses to active duty, and thus retroactively sanction all of his previous actions.
 Kane carefully explains that Moses has no other choice; that the foregoing debacle proves that Moses is unfit to live in the outside world.
 Moses sadly replies, "I never wanted to.
 I just wanted to be left alone" and kills Kane, too.

 Moses steps outside the office, where an army of guards are pointing their weapons at him.
 Raising his gun, Moses says: "I'm the monster.
 Do your best".